Boat Registration and Licenses in Florida

 Replace Lost Registration

-If you're younger than 22 and want to operate a boat (including personal watercraft) with a horsepower of 10 or greater, you'll need to have a Boating Safety Education ID Card.
+If you were born after January 1, 1988 and want to operate a boat (including personal watercraft) with 10 HP or greater you'll need to have a Boating Safety Education ID Card.

 See below for information on how to obtain the safety ID card.

 Fulfill your boater education requirements and receive your ID card by doing one of the following:

 - Complete a course given by an approved third-party provider, such as BoaterExam.com, which offers convenient online classes (click its link below for information).

 - Complete a course given by the Florida Fish and Wildlife Conservation Commission and the National Association of State Boating Law Administrators (NASBLA).